Strategy Parameters

 _longSmaLength = Param(nameof(LongSmaLength), 80)

-.SetDisplay("Long SMA length", "Period of the long moving average", "Basic settings");
+.SetDisplay("Long SMA length", "Period of the long moving average", "Base settings");

 SetValidator

-The StrategyParam<T>.SetValidator method sets a validator to check the parameter value:
+The StrategyParam<T>.SetValidator method sets a validator to check the parameter value.
+StockSharp provides a range of predefined validators that can be used for the most common tasks:

 _longSmaLength = Param(nameof(LongSmaLength), 80)